peterjc/biopython_workshop/README.rst

 Python - for example as covered in Martin Jones' free eBook `Python for Biologists <http://pythonforbiologists.com/index.php/introduction-to-python-for-biologists/>`_.

 The Biopython website http://www.biopython.org has more information including the `Biopython Tutorial & Cookbook <http://biopython.org/DIST/docs/tutorial/Tutorial.html>`_ (html, `PDF available <http://biopython.org/DIST/docs/tutorial/Tutorial.pdf>`_), which is worth going through once you have mastered the basics of Python.

+This material was first used as part of a two-day course "Introduction to Python for Biologists" (Kathryn Crouch, Peter Cock and Tim Booth), part of a two-week course `Keystone Skills in Bioinformatics <http://environmentalomics.org/foundations/>`, held in February 2014 at Centre for Ecology & Hydrology (CEH), Wallingford, UK.

 ========
 Notation